 will.i. am (of the Black Eyed Peas)

-Board Director // Ian Silander
+Board Treasurer // Ian Silander

 Ian joined the PAR-Projects Board of Directors in 2019, offering an array of community experience and a great interest in helping a community arts organization strive.
 Locally, he serves as a Mentor, Tutor, and The Community Service Chair of Fifth Third Bank's MRM Department.
 When not saving the world, Ian can be found exploring all things new, both locally and internationally.

-Board Director // Philip D. Stowers
+Board Secretary // Philip D. Stowers

 Proud alumni of Centre College, Philip brings his joy for life and love for the arts to the board of PAR-Projects.
 His primary roals with our team are to attract new energy to our exhibitions and to find ways to apply his years of fundraising & development experience to our ongoing efforts to make lasting impacts with the arts.